-Executive Lead Chief Finance Officer Assuring Committee Finance and Investment Committee No. and Risk description and Rick description rick KeV controls and assiltances Residual risk score Action plan Timescale Risk tolerance Board update 33 Due to the national uncertainty over future funding arrangements, from 21/22, there is a risk that the Trust will only secure a mimumum level of funding more in line with pre-Covid contract funding, that is insufficient to deliver sustainably against agreed national quality and performance standards.
+Executive Lead Chief Finance Officer Assuring Committee Finance and Investment Committee No. and Risk description Initial risk score Key controls and assurances Residual risk score Action plan Timescale Risk tolerance Board update Due to the national uncertainty over future funding arrangements, from 21/22, there is a risk that the Trust will only secure a mimumum level of funding more in line with pre-Covid contract funding, that is insufficient to deliver sustainably against agreed national quality and performance standards.
 This risk relates to all commissioned services including 999 and IUC /111 services covering both existing NEL and SEL prospective services in NWL onboarding from Nov 20.
 5x4=20 11.11.20 Controls Case made to regulator and ICS system leaders for investment in ambulance operations modernisation programme to realise Carter identified efficiency opportunity over 3-5 years.
 Seeking minimum income guarantee for new NWL 111 service model to ensure income in line with current expenditure run rate.
 Comprehensive resource model developed which links workforce, frontline fleet capacity, finance, and demand to forecast ability to deliver national response performance standards.
 Income for remainder of 2020/21 agreed with ICS with agreement of receipt of non NHS income and additional surge costs excluded.
 Capital budget doubled in recognition by NWL ICS of need to invest in infrastructure to pump-prime modernisation.
 Efficiency Delivery Programme established with oversight over all CIP programmes, with best practice approach to benefits realisation captured from external review of Digital investment programme and improved governance put in place to ensure effective identification, implementation and tracking of CIPs.
-A 999 operational winter plan to ensure delivery of national performance trajectories agreed with commissioners 5x3=15 11.11.20 4.
-6. 7.
-Develop 5 year financial plan Identify components of the strategic efficiency plan to PID Ievel.
+A 999 operational winter plan to ensure delivery of national performance trajectories agreed with commissioners 5x3=15 2.
+3. 4.
+5. 6.
+7. Develop 5 year financial plan Identify components of the strategic efficiency plan to PID level.
 Monthly reporting of downside or worst case scenarios included in the Finance Report.
 Implement service line reporting and finance transformation plan.
 Complete on-boarding and due diligence on NWL IUC/111 service Work with pan-London ICS leadership to achieve buy in to modernisation programme.
 A surge funding case has been presented to NWL STP which needs to be agreed for an amount between £6.4M - £7.3M per month.
 The total amount is dependent on duration of the second wave of COVID-19, but for the remainder of this year is between £19.3M - £21.9M.
 The Head of Income and Financial Controller are members of the NWL STP group assessing the financial gap for 2021/22.
-31/03/21 31/01/21 Complete 31/03/21 Complete TBC 31/01/21 12-16

-within resources available has been T I 1

-developed and is being tracked weekly.

-7. CFO linking with national tariff setting,

-National Ambulance Implementation and

-Improvement Board and commissioner

-CFO group to ensure transparency and

-ongoing awareness of cost to deliver

-expectations set through NHSE &

-Regional directives.

-8. A surge funding case has been presented

-to NWL STP which needs to be agreed for

-an amount between £6.4M - £7.3M per

-month.
-The total amount is dependent on

-duration of the second wave of COVID-

-19, but for the remainder of this year is

-between £19.3M - £21.9M.

-Assurances

-Monthly finance reports to the ExCo and

-the Finance and Investment Committee

-including forecast outturn.

-Bi-monthly Integrated Performance

-Reports to the Trust Board

-Nepolis to the Hust board

-1
+31/03/21 31/01/21 Complete 31/03/21 Complete TBC 31/01/21 31/03/21 12-16 developed and is being tracked weekly.
+7. CFO linking with national tariff setting, National Ambulance Implementation and Improvement Board and commissioner CFO group to ensure transparency and ongoing awareness of cost to deliver expectations set through NHSE & Regional directives.
+8. A surge funding case has been presented to NWL STP which needs to be agreed for an amount between £6.4M - £7.3M per month.
+The total amount is dependent on duration of the second wave of COVID- 8.
+A surge funding case has been presented an amount between £6.4M - £7.3M per 19, but for the remainder of this year is between £19.3M - £21.9M.
+Assurances Monthly finance reports to the ExCo and the Finance and Investment Committee including forecast outturn.
+2. Bi-monthly Integrated Performance Reports to the Trust Board